INDIANA DUNES OUTDOOR ADVENTURE FESTIVAL

 How can you hold so many events in one weekend?

-The festival is possible because of the following organizations which lead events and help put on the festival: Friends of Indiana Dunes, Indiana Dunes National Park, Indiana Dunes State Park, Northwest Indiana Paddling Association, Save the Dunes, Shirley Heinze Land Trust, Dunes-Calumet Audubon Society, Columbia College, Isaac Walton League - Miller Chapter, Northwest Indiana Geocachers, Orbis Environmental Consulting, Indiana Nature LLC, and the Dunes Learning Center.
+The festival is possible because of the following organizations which lead events and help put on the festival: Friends of Indiana Dunes, Indiana Dunes National Park, Indiana Dunes State Park, Lake County Parks, Northwest Indiana Paddling Association, The Nature Conservancy, Save the Dunes, Shirley Heinze Land Trust, Dunes-Calumet Audubon Society, Columbia College, Art Barn School of Art, Indiana Nature LLC, and the Dunes Learning Center.

 What do I do if I have questions, need directions, etc.?